 \section{Introduction}

 Large language models (LLMs) have demonstrated the ability to perform well on a broad range of tasks, including adapting to new tasks with little or no additional training \citep{brownLanguageModelsAre2020}.
-Evaluating LLMs across broad benchmark suites has become central to tracking progress, guiding training, and informing deployment \citep{rajiAIEverythingWhole2021}.
-Yet running full evaluations is increasingly expensive in terms of energy and compute resources as models and datasets scale \citep{kaplanScalingLawsNeural2020, liangHolisticEvaluationLanguage2023, hendrycksMeasuringMassiveMultitask2021}, and repeated re-evaluation during development exacerbates this cost, which can run into \$10,000s for large or token-intensive (e.g. heavy CoT) benchmarks \cite{perlitz2024efficientbenchmarkinglanguagemodels}.
+Consequently, evaluating LLMs across broad benchmark suites has become central to tracking progress, guiding training, and informing deployment \citep{rajiAIEverythingWhole2021}.
+However, running full evaluations is increasingly expensive in terms of energy and compute resources as models and datasets scale \citep{kaplanScalingLawsNeural2020, liang2023holistic, hendrycksMeasuringMassiveMultitask2021}, and repeated re-evaluation during model development cycles exacerbates this cost, which can run into \$10,000s for large or token-intensive (e.g. heavy CoT) benchmarks \cite{perlitz2024efficientbenchmarkinglanguagemodels}.

 To address this, recent work has focused on performing evaluation using small, carefully selected data subsets that can reliably predict a model's performance on the full dataset with high fidelity.
-Most existing approaches to selecting this subset of benchmark examples for scoring are \textbf{model-centric}: they construct the subset by exploiting similarities in \emph{past model behavior}.
-For example, by clustering items using cross-model prediction statistics \citep{vivekAnchorPointsBenchmarking2024a} or by fitting psychometric (Item Response Theory - IRT) item parameters from historical item-level outcomes \citep{poloTinyBenchmarksEvaluatingLLMs2024a}.
+Most existing approaches to selecting this subset of benchmark examples for scoring are \textbf{model-centric}: they construct the subset by exploiting similarities in \emph{past model behaviour}. e.g. by clustering items using cross-model prediction statistics \citep{vivekAnchorPointsBenchmarking2024a} or by fitting psychometric Item Response Theory (IRT) parameters from historical item-level outcomes \citep{poloTinyBenchmarksEvaluatingLLMs2024a}.

-This assumption of access to item-level predictions of previous models on the target benchmark creates the following challenges: (i) It front-loads curation cost into running many models over many items (ii) It fails in \emph{cold-start} regimes where comparable logs are unavailable (new/private model families) and (iii) It can struggle to \emph{transfer} when behavior learned from one family does not generalize to another.
+This assumption of access to item-level predictions of previous models on the target benchmark creates the following challenges: (i) It front-loads curation cost into running many models over many items (ii) It fails in \emph{cold-start} regimes where comparable logs are unavailable (new benchmarks/private model families) and (iii) It can struggle to \emph{transfer} when behaviour learned from one family does not generalize to another.